sam-astro/PricePredictNeuralNetwork/README.md

 Someday I'll add a networking component to it, that way you won't need to send me the weights file.
 But in the meantime, goto <code>/Executable/dat/</code>.
 Then send me the file called <code>weightpersistence.dat</code>.

-## The current best weight is: <b>74.79%</b>
+## The current best fitness is: <b>74.79%</b>
-Make sure to only send me the weights file if your weight is bigger than this one.
+You only need to send me the weights file if your fitness is bigger than this one.
 I'll keep this up to date with each network evolution.